Grounding

 It is common for systems employing a ground structure to connect circuits and modules that are not isolated to the ground structure at more than one point.
 A simple example of this is illustrated in Figure 17.

-Figure 17.
-A hybrid grounding strategy.
+Figure 17: A hybrid grounding strategy.

 In this case, the connection between the middle and right-hand circuits allows low-frequency return currents to flow on the ground structure.
-At these frequencies, the structure would be more correctly described as a current-return structure.
-When coming up with a grounding strategy, it’s important to realize that a conductive structure can serve a grounding function at some frequencies and a current-return function at others.
+So, at low frequencies, the structure may not be a reliable ground and would more correctly be described as a current-return structure.

 References